dustinlacewell/jrpc/README.md

     python setup.py
     twistd -noy examples/math/math.tac

-At this point should be able to browse to http://localhost:8080/ and interact with a simple calculator demo that does its calculations by calling remote methods on a server running on port 9000.
+At this point should be able to browse to (http://localhost:8080/)[http://localhost:8080/] and interact with a (simple calculator demo)[https://github.com/dustinlacewell/jrpc/blob/master/examples/math/index.html] that does its calculations by (calling remote methods on a server)[https://github.com/dustinlacewell/jrpc/blob/master/examples/math/math.tac] running on port 9000.

 ### Docker

-*Alternatively*, if you have Docker installed you can test this out with a single command by running a premade image available on the DockerHub.
-By default it will run the `math/math.tac` example:
+*Alternatively*, if you have (Docker)[https://www.docker.com/] installed you can test this out with a single command by running (a premade image)[https://registry.hub.docker.com/u/dlacewell/jrpc/] available on the DockerHub.
+By default it will run the (math/math.tac example)[https://github.com/dustinlacewell/jrpc/tree/master/examples/math]:

     docker run -it --rm -p 8080:8080 -p 9000:9000 dlacewell/jrpc